VincentMasselis/TPMS-advanced/CONTRIBUTING.md

 could comme from a `hotfix/*` branch or a `release/*` branch.
 Push this release to github to run the
 tasks:

-- `assertMainCommitNewVersion`: Ensure the version to upload is a new version
+- `assertVersionWasNotPushInProductionYet`: Ensure the version to upload is a new version
 - `createGithubRelease`: Create a github release with release notes and attached apks
 - `publishToPlayStoreProductionNormalRelease`: Sends the aabs to the play store into the production track with the corresponding release note